 Chris is the owner and director of Summit Workshops.
+Summit was his first job out of college and nearly 20 years later, this is home.
 He is in charge of all workshop operations, scheduling, logistics, faculty, social media, marketing and sponsorship.
 Chris has a passion for conservation, travel, and education and the workshops are a dream platform to help others reach new heights as not only photographers but as people.

 Chris is an affiliate of the International League of Conservation Photographers.
 The iLCP is a U.S. based non-profit whose mission is to further environmental and cultural conservation through ethical photography.
 This affiliation provides a tremendous opportunity to help deliver great content and also be an advisor on matters large and small.
 He is also a professional advisor for Outdoor Photographer magazine.
 Through collaboration and great communications with the editor of the magazine, there have been countless articles written by Summit Alumni in the magazine over the years.